20 April 2018

 - We are actively participating in sector-wide meetings and initiatives to improve safeguarding standards across the whole aid and development sector.

 - We are preparing for external audit and certification by the end of 2018 by an external organisation that specialises in safeguarding for the aid and development sector.

 Tearfund works around the world to see people freed from poverty, living transformed lives, and reaching their God-given potential.
 We focus on reaching the poorest and most vulnerable people around the world.
 We are deeply committed to building a world where healthy relationships are restored; a world where violence, harassment and abuse is never tolerated.

-Tearfund is committed to the safeguarding and protection of all our beneficiaries, partners, volunteers and staff, with a particular emphasis on our beneficiaries, who are some of the most vulnerable people in the world.
+Tearfund is committed to the safeguarding and protection of all our beneficiaries, partners, organisations, volunteers and staff, with a particular emphasis on our beneficiaries, who are some of the most vulnerable people in the world.
 We believe this is an important part of our calling as Christians and we expect to be held accountable for our actions.